 The local church has a critical role to play in caring for refugees.
 Loving the stranger is core to our calling as Christians—and it’s part of the church’s DNA.
-The Bible is full of commands to “love those who are foreigners” among us (Deuteronomy 10:19) and to care for the vulnerable (Matthew 25:40).
+The Bible commands us to “love those who are foreigners” (Deuteronomy 10:19) and care for the vulnerable (Matthew 25:40).

-Long before the refugee crisis started dominating the news, Christian organizations were partnering with local churches to serve the people affected by this worldwide humanitarian crisis.
-Many Christians have long been committed to serving refugee populations both here and abroad as extensions of God’s call to pursue justice for the oppressed and to welcome the stranger in our midst.
+Many Christians have long been committed to serving refugee populations both here and abroad.
+It is part of God’s call to pursue justice for the oppressed and to welcome the stranger in our midst.

 Books